-Yesterday the whole family was outside playing and working in the front yard and my daughter (who is almost 2) was helping me weed.
-She loved it and after we were done weeding we checked on our carrots that are almost big enough to eat.
+Yesterday, the whole family was outside playing and working in the front yard.
+My daughter (who is almost 2) was helping me weed.
+She loved it and after we were done weeding, we checked on our carrots that are almost big enough to eat.
 This all gave me a great idea for an outside sensory filled alphabet activity for our Alphabet For Starters series.
-What Alphabet for Starters is all about is to play and introduce letters to children just starting to show interest, point them out and recognize them.
-We try to incorporate other areas of learning into the activities too.
-Today’s has a strong sensory element and if you want to do this inside you can use a tub and fill it with coffee grounds or rice.
+What Alphabet for Starters is all about is to play and introduce letters to children just starting to show interest, point them out, and recognize them.
+We try to incorporate other areas of learning into the activities, too.
+Today’s has a strong sensory element.
+If you want to do this inside, use a tub and fill it with coffee grounds or rice.

-- Next write letters on the noodles with a permanent marker.
-You will notice I did not to 26 letters.
-If your child is capable of staying engaged the whole time with 26 letters by all means do.
-At 23 months I am not expecting my daughter to stay that focused, this shouldn’t feel like work to her it should be a fun new experience.
+- Next, write letters on the noodles with a permanent marker.
+You will notice I did not do 26 letters.
+If your child is capable of staying engaged the whole time with 26 letters, by all means, do.
+At 23 months, I am not expecting my daughter to stay that focused.
+This shouldn’t feel like work to he.
+It should be a fun new experience.

 - Head outside and plant them.
 All ready for my little carrot farmer!

-- Time for a letter harvest.
-As they picked them we looked for the letter on each carrot.
+- Time for gardening for letters.
+As they picked them, we looked for the letter on each carrot.